+Emphasize TGRL (assembled elsewhere) as means to deliver oxylipins to peripheral tissue (here endothelium) where they can mediate local inflammatory response

+Our objectives were to 1) determine the changing oxylipin profile in TGRL in response to a metabolic challenge (the high fat test meal), 2) identify the changes in composition and abundance that correlate most strongly with the inflammatory capacity of TGRL, and 3) directly link these changes to ER-mediated endothelial inflammation measured on-chip.

-We hypothesized that the abundance of oxygenated metabolites of PUFA, oxylipins, in TGRL varies in proportion to an individual’s overall metabolic status, and contributes to the distinct ER stress mediated inflammatory response.
+We hypothesized that the relative abundance of PUFA and their oxygenated metabolites (oxylipins) in postprandial TGRL varies in proportion to an individual’s overall metabolic status, and correlates with a distinct ER stress-mediated inflammatory response in endothelium.

 Method:

 N=39 subjects were consented in accordance with the UC Davis IRB protocol.
 The subjects varied from normal lipidemic to hyperlipidemic subjects with characteristics of metabolic syndrome(Table1).
 Subjects were recruited without restriction to gender, race, or socioeconomic status.
 Exclusion criteria include subjects with kidney disease, liver disease, untreated thyroid dysfunction and ongoing hormone replacement therapy, intake of omega-3 supplementation, lipid lowering medications (i.e. statins), and excessive or prolonged use of alcohol, nonsteroidal anti-inflammatory drugs, and caffeinated beverages.
-A high saturated fatty acid meal was administered to the subjects, and blood samples were collected at 0 hrs and 3.5 hrs after the high fat meal.
+A high saturated fatty acid meal was administered to the subjects, and blood samples were collected after an overnight fast and 3.5 hrs after the high fat meal.
 Serum was isolated and TGRL were collected from subjects before and after the high fat meal.
 Human aortic endothelial cells (HAEC) were incubated with postprandial-TGRL (10 mg/dl ApoB) for 4 hrs in the presence of TNF-alpha (0.3 ng/ml).
 VCAM-1 and ICAM-1 expressions were measured in HAEC in response to TGRL.
 To account for day to day cell variability % change of VCAM-1 and ICAM-1 expression from baseline change in TNF-alpha (0.3ng/ml) is measured.

 Composition of the meal: